Facebook

 Teledentistry Initiatives in South Africa

-Potential Benefits
+Potential Benefits of Teledentistry:

 Conclusion

-So here’s to a future where the dentist’s office is just a click away.
+So here’s to a future where the dentist’s office is just a click away!

 Share the post